poy/onpar/README.md

 - Run tests in parallel by default.
   - Most of the time, well-written unit tests are perfectly capable of running in parallel, and sometimes running tests in parallel can uncover extra bugs.
-    This should be the default.
+    In onpar, this is the default.
 - Work within standard go test functions, simply wrapping standard `t.Run` semantics.
   - `onpar` should not feel utterly alien to people used to standard go testing.
-    It does some extra work to allow structured tests, but for the most part it isn't hiding any complicated logic - it mostly just calls `t.Run`.
+    It does some extra work to allow structured tests, but for the most part it isn't hiding any complicated logic - it mostly just calls the beforeeach, spec, and aftereach in `t.Run`.

 Onpar provides a BDD style of testing, similar to what you might find with something like ginkgo or goconvey.
-The biggest difference between onpar and its peers is that a `BeforeEach` function in `onpar` may return a value, and that value will become the parameter required in child calls to `Spec`, `AfterEach`, and `BeforeEach`.
+The biggest difference between onpar and its peers is that a `BeforeEach` function in `onpar` must return a value, and that value is the parameter required in child calls to `Spec`, `AfterEach`, and `BeforeEach`.

 This allows you to write tests that share memory between `BeforeEach`, `Spec`, and `AfterEach` functions _without sharing memory with other tests_.
 When used